BLOG

 The Open Web Application Security Project, popularly known as the OWASP, consists of the top 10 critical security risks compiled by the leading cybersecurity experts worldwide.

-The OWASP sets application security standards for developers, and the list is updated every 2-3 years as new security challenges emerge with the understated mission to make the web a safer place for everyone.
+The OWASP sets application security standards for developers, and the list is updated every 2-3 years as new security challenges emerge with the stated mission to make the web a safer place for everyone.

 OWASP’s resources are globally recognized, and developers use their open-source tools, training material, and other insightful resources to develop secure applications and mitigate security threats.